What is it?

 He has been hooked on aviation since age seven when his father bought him his first remote controlled aircraft; they would spend every weekend building and flying these models.
 When his father took up paragliding he would go up with him at every chance he could, until prevented by his accident.

-“It is difficult to describe in words what a scholarship will do for my life.
-To be able to learn to fly with my disability; something I have always wanted to do, would be really amazing.
-It would prove to me that this dreadful injury can’t stop me doing anything”
+“It is difficult to describe in words what a scholarship has done for my life.
+To be able to learn to fly with my disability; something I have always wanted to do has been really amazing.
+It has proved to me that this dreadful injury can’t stop me doing anything. ”

 Sponsored by Royal Air Force Charitable Trust (Tim Prince) and Trained with Gryphon Aero Club at Cotswold Airport

 Adrian’s first memory of wanting to fly was as a five year old dressed up as Superman, jumping off his bunk bed.
 Once old enough, he joined the RAF Regiment where Adrian was able to fly in military aircraft and travel the world.
 Sadly, whilst on a mortar course, he was involved in a serious accident in his Landrover, severing his spinal cord and leaving him to face life in a wheelchair.

 Adrian now works as a volunteer for DIAL, a charity providing support, information and advice to disabled people and their families, and is now looking for a new challenge in his life.